 In addition to covering all the content in your social studies curriculum, you can make social studies more meaningful by helping students look at their own place in history.
 If you have time, have them research your city/county/state/region.
 Carve out some time for students to share about their own families and backgrounds.
 Let them act out scenes from history, research topics that interest them, and find interesting historical facts to share!
 Anything you can do to personalize history will make your lesson more interesting!

 Plan a Field Trip

 A must!
 If you can’t take students on a field trip, try bringing one to you.
 Lots of museums and organizations have people who will visit the classroom for a small fee.
 You can also invite a guest speaker to do a presentation.
 And there are plenty of digital field trips you can go on, too!

-Hope you’ve found some helpul ideas to make social studies fun for you and your students!
+I hope you’ve found some helpful ideas to make social studies fun for you and your students!
 Happy teaching!